-Alberta M. Sbragia is Vice Provost for Graduate Studies and Professor of Political Science.
+Alberta M. Sbragia is Vice Provost and Professor of Political Science.
 She is an expert on European Union politics and political economy.

 Sbragia earned her undergraduate degree from Holy Names College in Oakland, California, and spent her junior year in France studying at the Université de Paris (Sorbonne).
 She received her MA and PhD in political science from the University of Wisconsin-Madison, which included a year of research in Italy as a Fulbright Fellow.